Photo Credit: pexels

 If you’re planning on using social media to show off your photos from Halloween, a word of warning: in today’s tense political environment, just about any costume can go over the wrong way.

-Take the example of the 21-year-old TV actress Lili Reinhart, who has recently set off a tempest in a teacup for the “racially insensitive” photo of herself dressed up as a demon.
+Take the example of the 25-year-old TV actress Lili Reinhart, who back in 2017 set off a tempest in a teacup for the “racially insensitive” photo of herself dressed up as a demon.
 The problem here is that the demon happened to be one of those black demons from the very darkest depths of Dante’s Inferno, and that means, yes, some people thought Lili (who is white) was dressing up in blackface and mocking African-Americans.

 The problem with social media is that it’s difficult to stuff the genie back into the bottle once it’s out.
 Sure, Lili deleted the tweet and apologized for any distress the photo caused her fans, but you can see the problem here: she had absolutely no idea that the photo could be construed as racist.
 But now she will presumably have to deal with this issue for years to come.
 (We still love you, Lili!)